 There are two kinds of scopes:

-Global Variable: A variable that is declared in top level statements is called global variable.
-To access the value of global variable user need to write global keyword in front of variable in a function.
+Global Variable: A variable that is declared in top-level statements is called a global variable.
+To access the value of a global variable user needs to write a global keyword in front of the variable in a function.

-Local Variable: A name declared in specific function body is called local variable.
+Local Variable: A name declared in a specific function body is called a local variable.

-All variables in python stores the memory address of the actual object not value itself.
-Although mutable and immutable objects and variables handled differently during working with function arguments.
+All variables in Python store the memory address of the actual object, not the value itself.
+Although mutable and immutable objects and variables are handled differently during working with function arguments.

-Immutable objects are those object whose values cannot be changed.
-They allocate new memory whenever value is changed.
+Immutable objects are those objects whose values cannot be changed.
+They allocate new memory whenever the value is changed.

 New memory allocated for x when value assigned x=45.
 Every time when value is changed memory address also gets changed.
 When new object is created old object will be discarded and memory cells make free for use.

 As you know list, dictionary etc are mutable data types in python.